 Over/Under 2.5 Goals — a call on goal volume, with the 2.5 line splitting two-goal games from three-plus.

-Double Chance — an insurance-style bet covering two results at once, trading shorter odds for a better hit rate.
+Double Chance — a hedged call covering two results at once, trading a bolder headline for a better hit rate.

-Picking the market is half the skill in Premier League betting.
-The same view of a match can be backed cautiously or aggressively depending on which market you choose to express it through.
+Picking the right market is half the skill in predicting Premier League.
+The same view of a match can be expressed cautiously or boldly depending on which market you choose.

-Be honest in your Premier League record-keeping.
-Logging losses as faithfully as wins is what exposes the leaks in your betting, and fixing a leak is worth more than finding another tip.
+Be honest in how you judge your own Premier League reads.
+Logging the misses as faithfully as the hits is what exposes where your judgement is weakest, and fixing that is worth more than chasing another tip.

-Keep records of what works in the Premier League.
-Tracking which markets and teams you do best on turns a hobby into a process, and over a full football season that feedback is worth more than any one result.
+Keep track of what actually holds up in the Premier League.
+Noticing which markets and teams your own judgement reads best turns following the competition into a genuine process, and over a full football season that feedback is worth more than any one result.

-Resist the pull of the short-priced Premier League favourite.
-When an outcome looks nailed on, the odds rarely offer value — the edges tend to live in the murkier, more competitive fixtures where opinion is genuinely divided.
+Resist the pull of the obvious Premier League favourite.
+When an outcome looks nailed on, there is rarely much insight left to add — the interesting reads tend to live in the murkier, more competitive fixtures where opinion is genuinely divided.

 No account and no signup — every Premier League pick and live score on the page is open to view straight away.

-There is no single best Premier League market — it depends on the fixture and your risk appetite.
+There is no single best Premier League market — it depends on the fixture and what you want to know about it.
 We list picks across several football markets so you can choose what suits.

 No Premier League prediction can guarantee a result.
-Use them as research alongside your own judgement, and always bet responsibly.
+Use them as one input alongside your own judgement — they are informed estimates, not certainties.

 We list the Premier League matches that appear in the live feed for the selected date, each with its own pick and score.